 Anyway, back to the whole phone thing.
 I did live near 5-years (2013-2017) without even owning a phone following the death of my BlackBerry while playing Sudoku in the back of a Philippine Jeepney.
 But now my phone is a big part of my life right now, partly because Fanfan has been stranded in Bangkok since Covid cancelled her flights, and were constantly in touch. “…on their phones”.
 But working remotely means I can pretty much work from anywhere.
 My office is my phone.

 I do find there are more hazardous distractions/obstructions as a walker on the coastal path, dangers even.
-Runners and cyclists speeding past without signaling, dogs sniffing at my crotch, dog owners whose dogs dirt is too precious for the bin/ground so they bag them and decorate trees with them.
+Runners and cyclists speeding past without signalling, dogs sniffing at my crotch, dog owners whose dogs dirt is too precious for the bin/ground so they bag them and decorate trees with them.
 On my last visit there was so much dog crap just dumped around bins because they’re obviously to heavy to carry home.
-People may act all civilized here but reality is that many just act like animals.
+People may act all civilized here but the reality is that many of them just act like animals.

 Anyway, it seems like phone users is where people draw the line?
 And I honestly don’t know why?
 Is it rude or ignorant to use a phone in public?
 And why?
 Given it has absolutely no impact whatsoever on those around us.
 But I have always hated these type of whiners.
 Where people complain about society because it’s different to how they picture it.
 And they complain about others because their interests are different to theirs.